 We are privileged to have a partnership the Bodine School’s Erika Center.
 If you are not familiar with the Bodine School, Bodine leads the Mid-South in educating children who have dyslexia.
 It is one of only seventeen schools in the country to be accredited by the Orton-Gillingham Academy.
 The Orton-Gillingham instructional approach is a multi-sensory, structured literacy method that helps students with specific reading disabilities dramatically improve their reading, writing, and spelling skills.
 The Erika Center is Bodine’s outreach arm that seeks to serve families in the mid-south community impacted by dyslexia.

-If you are interested in receiving additional information about this program, believe your child may need to be screened for a reading difference, or are ready to sign your child up for the program, please contact firstname.lastname@example.org.
+If you are interested in receiving additional information about this program, believe your child may need to be screened for a reading difference, or would like to inquire about your child’s potential eligibility for the program please contact email@example.com.